To this day, Da Lat, a former colonial town in Vietnam’s cool highlands, is a popular weekend and even honeymoon destination for locals.

 To go from the airport to the city center, there are basically two options.

 Firstly, you can take a bus or a cab.
-While the bus tickets costs less than 2 US$, the cab will set you back around 11 US$.
+While the bus tickets cost less than 2 US$, the cab will set you back around 11 US$.
 In both cases, you should have your hotel’s address ready.
 This way, you can tell the bus driver to drop you off at the nearest bus stop.

 The shuttle bus back to the airport does not have a fixed schedule, but leaves 2 hours before every flight.